carinamgm/micro-machines-cg/README.md

 # Micro Machines
-Project made for the Computer Graphics subject at Instituto Superior Técnico.
+Project made for the Computer Graphics subject at Instituto Superior Técnico.<br />
-This project is a "clone" from the MicroMachines.
+This project is a "clone" from the MicroMachines.<br />

 ## Controls:<br />
 [Arrow keys] Controls the car movement.<br />